 Heavy truck accidents occur for a number of reasons, but some of the most common causes and contributing factors that we see include the following:

 - Truck driver fatigue and falling asleep.
 Drowsy driving contributes to inattention and slow reaction time, which means that fatigued truck drivers are not safe truck drivers.

-- Vehicle failures such as tires, brakes, power train failures, and unsecure or overloaded trailers.
+- Vehicle failures such as tires, brakes, power train failures, and unsecured or overloaded trailers.

 - Speeding or driving too fast for the weather, traffic, or road conditions.

-- Following too closely to other vehicles, which does not allow for enough time to stop in emergency situations.
+- Following too closely to other vehicles, which does not allow for enough time to stop in emergencies.
 Trucks have a longer stop time and are not capable of swerving or taking other accident avoidance maneuvers as swiftly or safely as smaller vehicles.